usatales.com

 Pixabay/Pexels Copyrights 2016

-The Devils Pass Alaska is a 10 miles long trail, connecting the 39 Seward Highway and Resurrection Pass Trail.
+The Devil’s Pass Alaska is a 10-mile-long trail connecting the 39 Seward Highway and Resurrection Pass Trail.

-There is a ‘V’ elevation, which is much steeper for 5 miles as you climb up, the Devil’s Creek valley can be seen for 5 miles.
-As you’ll go higher, the dense forest will convert into picturesque tundra.
+There is a ‘V’ elevation, which is much steeper for 5 miles as you climb up; the Devil’s Creek valley can be seen for 5 miles.
+As you go higher, the dense forest will convert into a picturesque tundra.

 As a background, you get to see the beautiful Kenai mountains and Gilpatrick Mountain for taking mesmerizing pictures.

-• Devils Pass Trail or devils creek tail is full of surprises and hidden gems.
-This particular pass is quite underrated than the other tracks.
+• Devil’s Pass Trail, or Devils Creek Tail, is full of surprises and hidden gems.
+This particular pass is quite underrated compared to the other tracks.
 There are some precautions to keep in mind, but other than that, you can’t miss out on anything, from the fantastic scenery to Devil’s Lake.

 • Avoid going during winter due to bad weather; this trail is sometimes closed, so always check their website for updates.